 PR is an incredibly powerful tool for business growth and development, but before you dive right in with a PR agency, or even your own in-house PR, there are certain things it’s important to get organised.

 There are a few things that every PR consultancy will need from you to begin the process.
 Not having one of the following sorted before launching can cause delays and complications further down the line and so it’s vital to get your ducks in a row to prevent any problems arising.

 Website – no glitches, no spelling mistakes

 Your website needs to make a fantastic first impression.
-It needs to say everything you stand for clearly and reflect what’s been communicated elsewhere.
+It says everything you stand for clearly and reflects what you have communicated elsewhere.
 Less is more, so with a new site, focus on getting a few pages spot on initially and then build from there, rather than trying to stretch yourself too thinly with content that hasn’t been fully proofed.

 As PRs we will link every journalist we speak to back to your website and in turn, they need to be able to feature it in their write-up, if relevant.
 And if there are errors, spelling mistakes, the inability to purchase something or there is too much friction in the user experience, this will reflect badly on your business.
-It might even make the difference between being you being featured or not.
+It might even make the difference between whether you are featured or not.

-Your website is your internet home-base and everyone will be sent there.
+Your website is your internet home-base and you will send everyone there.
 Make sure before you start getting visitors, you’re absolutely ready to receive them.

 Images – good, high resolution

 We wrote a piece on the importance of images in PR recently, so take a look to see why images are vital to secure good PR coverage.
 It’s key you have good professional-looking headshots, pictures of any team altogether and even good images of your products.

 Don’t go with shots you’ve gone off or worse still, never did like but felt you should use.
 Journalists will almost always require a good quality image along with any piece and it may even make for a bigger and better article or position.